saswatamcode/thanos/docs/proposals/201812_thanos-remote-receive.md

 hash(string(tenant_id) + sort(timeseries.labelset).join())
 ```

-The hashing function used is the same one as used by Prometheus’: [xxHash][xxHash].
+The hashing function used is the same one as used by Prometheus’: [xxHash](http://cyan4973.github.io/xxHash/).
 Sorting of labels is necessary, in order to ensure that a unique time-series always has the same hash.

 While the routing functionality could be a separate component, we choose to have it in the receiver to allow for a simpler setup.